yuzu-emu-mirror/yuzu/README.md

 yuzu only emulates a subset of Switch hardware and therefore most commercial games **do not** run at full speed or are fully functional.

 Do you want to check which games are compatible and which ones are not?
-Please visit our [Compatability page](https://yuzu-emu.org/game/)!
+Please visit our [Compatibility page](https://yuzu-emu.org/game/)!

 yuzu is licensed under the GPLv2 (or any later version).
 Refer to the license.txt file included.